multiverse-vcs/go-multiverse/README.md

 #### Sharing changes

-Changes will be pinned to your local IPFS node. *Warning all shared content will be public*.
+Changes will be pinned to your local IPFS node. **Warning** - shared content will be public.

 ```bash
 $ multi push